 On the fourth day, we had 100km or so to complete, but the stress of the ride was over for most of us.
 The cycle paths are not as good in Belgium and we were not aware of the rules there.
-In places one is only allowed on the cycle path and not on the road.
+In places, one is only allowed on the cycle path and not on the road.
 I got bibbed a few times but others were pulled across by the police.
 We soon got the message.
-The worst bit were the cycle lanes that were two way but on the left hand side of the road.
+The worst bit was the cycle lanes that were two way but on the left-hand side of the road.
 When faced with an aggressive cyclist coming toward you, the only way place to go was into the oncoming traffic.
 Highly dangerous.

 There were more inclines in Belgium and I felt it.
 I’m glad I did the hill work practice the week before, but it’s safe to say that one can never do enough hill work.
 Donna flies up hills – she lives in Wales and is used to it.
 I’d lost my power on the fourth day and I think it is because I did not have a particularly good night’s sleep.

 When we got to Brussels we were convoyed to Grand Place where we congratulated each other and took photos.
 We went back to the hotel, had a celebration dinner and some went out for drinks.
 I didn’t – I was in bed at 2330 where my head hit the pillow and I slept constantly until 800.
 I went down for breakfast, met the team and we decided to go back to Grand Place where we had champagne, lattes and waffles.
 That was a fantastic end to the trip before Eurostar’ing it back to London.

 Thanks to Reggie for the picture of me in Grand Place, Brussels.